MaT-PT/forensics_project/README.md

 ### Breaking down the options

+> Note: For all options that can take multiple values (`-p`, `-f`, `-F`), you can specify them multiple times, or separate them with spaces (eg. `-p 1 -p 2 -p 3` or `-p 1 2 3`).
+The same goes for `-v` (eg. `-v -v` or `-vv`).

+- Positional arguments:
-- `image` (only positional argument): The image file(s) to analyze.
+  - `image`: One or more image file(s) to analyze.
 They are passed as-is to the TSK tools, so they can be in any supported format (eg. raw, EWF, VMDK, etc.).
+Specifying multiple files is only useful for split images (eg. `image.E01, image.E02, …`).
+Doing so for different images is not supported and will NOT allow you to extract files from multiple images at once.
+TSK will try to detect the other parts of a split image automatically if they end with sequential numbers (eg. `.E01, .E02, …`, `.001, .002, …`).

+- General options:
+  - `-h, --help`: Show the help message and exit.
+  - `-s, --silent`: Suppress informative output from script and STDOUT from tools (warnings/errors and STDERR will still be printed).
+  - `-v, --verbose`: Verbose output (use once for INFO level messages, twice for DEBUG level).

 - Options related to TSK:
   - `-T, --tsk-path`: The directory where the TSK binaries are installed.
 If not specified, the script will search for them in the PATH.